Airport Taxi Shuttle Vans are always standing by at the Airport Curb.

 It is only a 5- 10 minute ride to the Casitas.
 Address is 69 Calle Davis Norte at the corner of Agua Dulce Street just up from the Marina.
 Return Van to the airport on departure is a different Taxi union and will cost 250- 300 pesos for your group of 1-4 pp. If you are planning to rent a car while in Loreto, you can do that at the kiosks in the terminal and drive to the casitas or rent in town.
 During Holidays or Whale season, you will want to reserve a car online in advance.

 Beware!
 Also the Time Share Vans are at the curb.
-The time share salesmen will try to "give " you tours, dinners or a rental car for some money and an agreement to go to the timeshare Hotel Villa Palmar about 45 minute drive south of Loreto.
-If you want to do participate in the timeshare selling plan, the salesman will provide you with transportation to and from the airport and to the timeshare for your sales pitch day and prob a tour or fishing trip of some kind, all for a set fee.
+The time share salesmen inside the terminal will try to "give" you tours, dinners or a rental car for some money and an agreement to go to the timeshare Hotel Villa Palmar about 45 minute drive south of Loreto.
+If you want to participate in the timeshare selling plan, the salesman will provide you with transportation to and from the airport and to the timeshare for your sales pitch day and prob a tour of some kind, all for a set fee.
 Do not take the deal or give money unless you plan on going out to Villa Palmar and listening to the timeshare pitch.
-Villa Palmar timeshare and resort is NOT in the town of Loreto.
+Villa Palmar timeshare/Hotel is NOT in the town of Loreto.

 BEWARE!
 Be sure you ASK the rate and conditions BEFORE boarding any vehicle.

 If you are driving from the Highway:

 From the Highway, follow the signs to the beach/ Malecon/ Harbor.
 Salvatierra street is the main street going directly to the waterfront.
 Turn Left on Deportivo and then a right at the first street which is Benito Juarez.
 Continue straight towards water and go left on Calle Davis.
 We are 4th place on left.
 Big black steel gates and a HUGE mako shark on the wall!
 65/ 69 Davis St at the corner of Agua Dulce st.

 OR Go to the waterfront and then: